 You have options for addressing these issues, both surgical and non-surgical.
 Volume loss and changes in skin tone and texture can all be addressed non-surgically.
 With dermal fillers, laser rejuvenation and laser resurfacing treatments all work to improve these areas.
 Skin laxity, especially if more extreme, can best be addressed with surgery: a facelift, brow lift, eyelid surgery, or ThermiRF.

 And don’t stop with just the face

 Dr. VanAntwerp and Dr. Mallalieu believe that steps to slow down the aging process should also look beyond just the face and should include the neck, chest, décolleté, and hands.
 These areas are often overlooked.
-Now that you know what’s behind your aging skin, what do you want to do to turn back the clock?
+Now that you know what’s behind your aging, sagging skin, what do you want to do to turn back the clock?
 Call us at the Laser Center of Maryland and let’s talk, 410-544-4600.